Cheap hybrid bikes are a great solution for many commuters and leisure cyclists who prefer a flat handlebar to the nose-down position of a road bike.

 The riding position of a hybrid is more upright than a road bike, with an emphasis on comfort over outright performance.
 Hybrids usually arrive with the correct fittings and mounts to fit mudguards and racks for further practicality.

 If you’re not sure which bike is best suited to your needs, you can check out our guide to the best bikes for cycle commuting or which kind of bike you should buy.
 If you’d prefer something a bit more sporty, check out our pick of the best road bikes.

 Cheap hybrid bikes, top budget choices

 Boardman MTX 8.6

-The Boardman MTX 8.6 looks great value at its RRP, yet it’s currently available with a chunky discount.
-We like the look of the alloy frame, which features smoothed welds for a clean look.
+The Boardman MTX 8.6 is based around an alloy frameset, which features smoothed welds for a clean look.

-The 27-speed Shimano Altus transmission will give you a gear for every scenario and Tektro hydraulic disc brakes are great to see at this price.
+The 27-speed Shimano Altus transmission has plenty of range and the Tektro hydraulic disc brakes are great to see at this price.

 The MTX also has a suspension fork to keep you comfortable on rougher surfaces.
 The puncture-resistant Schwalbe Tyrago tyres are also a great choice.